 HIV can also spread through oral sex.
 The risk is lower of spreading HIV in this way than through other types of sex but it can still happen and repeated encounters without protection increase the risk.
 The odds to the receptive partner, such as giving oral sex to a man, are 0 to 1 in 2,500, while the odds for the insertive partner, such as a man getting oral sex, are close to zero.

-Having unprotected sex is one of the risk factors that increases your chances of getting an STD from sexual activity.
+Having unprotected sex is one of the risk factors that increases your chances of getting sexually transmitted infections (STIs) from sexual activity.
 You also have greater risk if you try to use condoms but use them incorrectly or inconsistently.
 For example, maybe you use condoms every time but then skip them one time.
 That one time is enough to get an STD.

 Some of the other factors that increase the likelihood of getting an STD include: